getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 Small strain plasticity
 -----------------------

-Work in progress.
-Not available for the moment ...

 A framework for the approximation of plasticity models in |gf|.
+See in :file:`src/getfem_plasticity.cc` and :file:`interface/src/gf_model_set.cc` for the brick implementation and to extend the implementation to new plasticity models.

 Theoretical background